fraser-lab/fraser-lab.github.io/_posts/2020-10-20-CryoEM-deposition.md

 #### Opening an EMPIAR deposition instance

 Go to EMPIAR’s [deposition home page](https://www.ebi.ac.uk/pdbe/emdb/empiar/deposition/login/?next=/pdbe/emdb/empiar/deposition/) to register your user account or to log in.
-Unlike the PDB, where you need to make a new deposition login for each structure you want to deposition, everything in EMPIAR is connected to one login.
+Unlike the PDB, where you need to make a new deposition login for each structure you want to deposit, everything in EMPIAR is connected to one login.
 Once logged in, you can click the link aptly called “Create a new deposition” to get started.
 Note that EMPIAR has an [extremely helpful pictoral deposition manual](https://www.ebi.ac.uk/pdbe/emdb/empiar/deposition/manual/) available to you.
 I found it exceedingly useful and clear.

 Once you’ve created a deposition instance, you have 3 main jobs: